splunk/observability-workshop/content/en/unsupported-field-workshops/2-apm/_index.md

 ---
 title: Splunk APM
 linkTitle: Splunk APM
-description: Splunk APM is a NoSample™ Full-fidelity application performance monitoring and troubleshooting solution for cloud-native, microservices-based applications.
+description: Splunk APM is a NoSample Full-fidelity application performance monitoring and troubleshooting solution for cloud-native, microservices-based applications.
 weight: 2
 hidden: true
 ---

-Splunk APM is a NoSample™ Full-fidelity application performance monitoring and troubleshooting solution for cloud-native, microservices-based applications.
+Splunk APM is a NoSample Full-fidelity application performance monitoring and troubleshooting solution for cloud-native, microservices-based applications.

 By collecting all traces, instead of a sampled subset, no anomaly goes undetected.
 Whether a user experiences an error or longer-than-usual latency, you’ll be able to know and act on it within seconds.
 Furthermore, not all bad behavior results in errors — as your developers create new applications they need to know whether their canary releases provide the expected results.
 Only by collecting all trace data will you ensure that your cloud-native applications behave the way they are supposed to.